kairion-dev/jira_release_manager/README.md

 ## Open ideas / ToDos

-* WebInterface to view all releases and tickets deployed
+* (WIP) WebInterface to view all releases and tickets deployed
 * Possibility to set release date to a tag
 * Configuration of git repository location
 * Multiple git repositories